 Firewalls in All the Wrong Places

-I love computer network firewalls.
-The best practice cannot be more elegant: block everything by default, and only allow information to flow where it’s strictly necessary.
+The best practice for a network firewall couldn’t be more elegant: start by blocking everything, and only allow information to flow where it’s strictly necessary.
 But when you apply that same logic to your social life, you block more than threats.
-You block connection too.
+You block connection, too.

 Compartmentalized Worlds

 For nearly a decade, I compartmentalized my social life.
-Starting around 2017, I entered a long stretch of quiet loneliness that I didn’t examine until recently.
+I lived through a long stretch of quiet loneliness that went unexamined until recently.

 I kept everyone separate.
 My family knew certain things, colleagues knew others, and friends operated on a completely different set of facts.
-Many didn’t know my job title or relationship status.
-Friends never met family.
-With some, I even hid where I actually lived.
+Many didn’t know my relationship status, let alone my job title.
+Friends never saw photos of my family, and some people had no idea where I even lived.

-Why was I doing this?
-Avoiding vulnerability?
-I needed some sense of protection?
-I was running a strict need-to-know policy entirely in my head.
-Meanwhile, everyone around me was probably a little uncomfortable because I hadn’t opened up.
-I still don’t have a clear answer for the root cause, but in 2026 I took a hard look this part of my life.
+I still don’t have a clear answer for the root cause, but in 2026 I took a hard look at this part of my life.

 Maintaining Separate Worlds Makes it Harder to Feel Loved